nataliemcmann/aws-sdk-v3-upload/README.md

 # Building the form

-[Multer](https://github.com/expressjs/multer) is a middleware that handles `multipart/form-data`.
+[Multer](https://github.com/expressjs/multer) is a Node.js middleware that handles `multipart/form-data`.
 It is most popularly searched for in regards to photo and video file uploads, but could be used for any file type.

-When used in a form, multer attaches a body object, which contains the values of the inputs from the form, and a file or files object, which contains the uploaded files, to the request object that a server route receives.
+Multer attaches a body object, which contains the values of the inputs from a form, and a file or files object, which contains the uploaded files, to the request object that a server route receives.
+Consequently, when creating forms with a file upload option, you must include `encType=multipart/form-data` in your form tag and you must specify that your input is `type='file'`.

-Most multer tutorials will tell you that your HTML form simply needs to be specified as `enctype=multipart/form-data`.
-However, with a combo of React-Redux-Saga, you need to use FormData() when assigning the file and form inputs to a piece of state to ensure that the data being captured has the correct key:value pairs before being sent on to the server.

 ## Single Upload Form